-At the beginning of September 2021, a new digital booking system was introduced to allow patients to be booked directly into MIU.
-The booking system allows the team to know of a clinical referral in advance, enabling prioritisation of clinical urgency.
+At the beginning of September 2021, a new digital booking system to allow patients to be booked in to MIU directly was introduced in the Minor Injuries Unit.
+The booking system allows the team to be able to know in advance of a clinical referral to MIU thereby allowing for prioritisation of clinical urgency.

-In May 2022, QVH practitioners attended a minor surgical skills course in London which will enable the team to assess, treat and manage a small number of minor surgical conditions in MIU.
-This will be an exciting venture for the MIU team, as one of the main aims is to avoid patient treatment plan disruption, ensuring the MIU remains a one stop service for patients.
+In May 2022, Practitioners attended a minor surgical skills course in London which will enable the team to assess, treat and manage a small number of minor surgical conditions in MIU.
+This will be an exciting venture for the MIU team, as one of the main aims is to avoid patient treatment plan disruption, therefore ensuring the MIU remains a one stop service for patients.